 Visiting The Burren

-But the Burren has more to offer than loneliness.
+However, Burren has more to offer than loneliness.
+Much of the area has been turned into the Burren National Park - one of six wild protected areas in Ireland.
 Several ancient monuments are signposted, with the Poulnabrone Dolmen being the most spectacular of them all.
 Other graves and a stone-age fort are nearby.

 Between Poulnabrone and the picturesque Black Head lighthouse, you'll find Aillwee Cave, one of Ireland's few showcaves.
 Tours explore the Burren "from below" here, and a very good farm shop is justly famed for its cheese.
 Or make your way to Kilfenora.
 This tiny town boasts a very small cathedral, high crosses and the interesting "Burren Centre".
 Here you will learn that the Burren is not as lifeless as it may seem, both flora and fauna are worth a second, closer look.

 Unfortunately, there is no visitor's center inside the park itself, but exploring at your own pace down one of the seven marked trails is the best way to visit the Burren.

 Driving through the Burren and finding a proper space to park has long been a tricky part of visiting, but this aspect has greatly improved in recent years and you will be able to stop without risking damage to nature or to your car.
 Drivers should, however, bear in mind that there are no services on the Burren and even mobile phone coverage can be patchy - check fuel and headlights before you go, at least.

 Again a note regarding preparation - should you wish to explore the Burren with your rental car, make sure to have a tank full of gas before setting out.